 Create a Marketing Decision Tool

-The task of this project was to understand the viability of updating a legacy rewards platform and turn it into an autonomous marketing decision tool that could make real-time marketing decisions based on clean data on the fastest network.
+The task of this project was to understand the viability of updating a legacy rewards platform and turning it into an autonomous marketing decision tool that could make real-time marketing decisions based on data from multiple sources.

 By identifying user and stakeholder priorities, I iteratively defined and completed designs for the MVP.